 - In a medium saucepan, combine the sugar, butter, and coffee.
 Cook over medium heat until boiling.

-Remove from heat and stir in chocolate until melted and smooth.
+Remove from heat and stir in chopped chocolate until melted and smooth.
 (Do not be worried if the chocolate looks like it's seized, it will relax when the egg is added.)

 - Mix in the eggs and vanilla.

 - Add the flour, baking soda, and salt.
 Mix until just combined.
 (Don't overmix)

 Pour into a parchment lined 8x8 pan, sprinkle with chocolate (optional).

 - Bake 20-25 minutes.
 Start checking at 18 minutes if you want OOEY GOOEY brownies!